How to Say “I Miss You” in French: Master Manquer with This Heartfelt Phrase

 Vous (you — formal, or you — plural)

-Finally, you add the verb manquer to complete this masterpiece!
+Finally, you add the verb manquer!
 Remember that the conjugation must agree with the subject pronoun you used at the beginning.
 Let’s look at some examples:

 Je te manque (you miss me)